 that need to be met by the server to handle the request successfully.

 Expect: 100-continue, the server responds with:

 100(Continue) if the information from the request header is insufficient to resolve the response and the client should proceed with sending the body.

-417(Expectation Failed) if it cannot meet the expectation; or any other 4xx status otherwise.
+417(Expectation Failed) if the server cannot meet the expectation

 For example, the server may reject a request if its

 No common browsers send the

 Expect header, but some other clients such as